Westbrook/blog/help-text.md

 This API had only just started to talk about the `<custom-form-element>` and already it is quite thick (imagine it with actual API for customizing the associated form element).
 This could certainly weigh on your consuming developers.
 What's more, while this is going to look (and work) great when javascript is on, or look great (though possibly not work) when delivered in a browser with [Declarative Shadow DOM](https://web.dev/declarative-shadow-dom/), it has no chance of looking good with neither (unless _generally_ not seeing something counts as it looking good, which is true... _sometimes_), and it certainly doesn't use any `<slot>`s!

 To be clear, none of the notes above are inherently bad.
 Each of these could align with the desired philosophy of an element, a library of elements, or an application that leverages elements.
 I call them out here as a way to get to the point I'd like to make about `<slot>`s.
 If your use case doesn't direct you towards an HTML-like API for your custom elements, more power to you.
-However, I find something empowering about levering HTML first in my custom element architecture.
-Ensuring your custom elements can be used directly in HTML is one benefit of this, a second is having a greater amount of flexibility when managing the way an application loads JS.
-There is always a time when some or all JS is unavailable on a page.
-Not all JS should be loaded at once.
-Not all JS is loaded by the time it is needed.
-Techniques for managing this are many and varied, I've found that the more HTML elements on a page the more options I have to smooth the experience I deliver across all of these realities.
-So, to support that I'd like to propose the following API.
+However, supplying this content as HTML allows us to:

+- customize the DOM element that wraps your help text content
+- deliver DOM in that content (e.g. anchor tags, icons, etc.)
+- encapsulate any default functionality or styles belonging to help text content
+- separate the concerns of delivering a form element from those of delivering help text content
+- style help text content directly from the outside

+To support all these things, I'd like to propose the following API.

 ```html
   <custom-form-element>